beepsid/bubu/README.md

 ### 📖 **His Diary (Read-Only)**

-- Romantic diary entries written by boyfriend
+- Diary entries written by him
 - Beautiful typography and elegant design
-- Read-only for girlfriend - she can only view, not edit
+- Read-only for her - she can only view, not edit
 - Preloaded with sample love messages

 ### 🎭 **Poems Collection**

 - Categorized poems written from the heart
-- Elegant script typography for romantic feel
+- Elegant script typography for feel
 - Read-only poetry collection
-- Categories: Love, Beauty, Forever, Daily Life
+- Categories: Beauty, Daily Life, etc

 ### 📸 **Photo Gallery**